bdsimry/bdsimry/README.md

 ### featured projects 🚀

 #### [AI-Driven 3D Tree Segmentation](https://github.com/dchgoh/FYP-A)
-An automated pipeline for 3D tree organ segmentation.
-Developed for my Final Year Project, this research quantified the "Tropical Gap" in LiDAR processing for rainforest environments.
+An automated pipeline for 3D semantic and instance segmentation of trees.
+Developed for my Final Year Project, this research quantified the "Domain Gap" in LiDAR processing for rainforest environments.

 #### [Cross-Domain Plant Identification](https://github.com/bdsimry/COS30081_Group9_ML_Project)
 A research-driven framework using **DINOv2** and **LoRA** fine-tuning.
 Bridged the domain gap between herbarium data and wild field photos, achieving a 10x accuracy boost on unseen species.